New

 Hands-On Supply Chain Security Training

-SEC547's hands-on labs comprise of 11 immersive labs across 3 days and explores the concepts taught through instructor presentation.
-Using a custom Linux lab environment purpose-built for this course, you will leverage industry supply chain tools such as Dependency Track, CycloneDX, in-toto, CSAF VEX standard, and even utilities such as gitgeo to interrogate GitHub for noteworthy observations about open-source projects.
+SEC547's hands-on focus comprise of 13 immersive labs across 3 days and explores the supply chain security concepts taught through instructor presentation.
+Using a custom Linux lab environment purpose-built for this course, you will leverage industry supply chain tools such as Dependency Track, CycloneDX, Syft, in-toto, CSAF VEX standard, and even utilities such as gitgeo to interrogate GitHub for noteworthy observations about open-source projects.
 As working with supply chain artifacts is a big part of this work, we will also cover advanced command line introspection of these file formats such as processing and parsing of JSON files and learning to optimize testing workflows.
-Additional tools covered in the labs include sha1sum, openssl, sigstore, and a variety of open-source intelligence (OSINT) tools such as nmap, subfinder, and more, useful for information collection and assessment activities.
+Additional tools covered in the labs include sha1sum, openssl, sigstore, sbomqs, blint, and a variety of open-source intelligence (OSINT) tools such as nmap, subfinder, and more, useful for information collection and assessment activities.

 Syllabus Summary

-Section 2: Foray into product security, including hardware threats and counterfeits and a deep dive into SBOM and the challenges and solutions associated with producing them.
+• Section 2: Foray into product security, including hardware threats and counterfeit and a deep dive into SBOM and the challenges and solutions associated with managing them.

 What You Will Receive

-• A custom Linux virtual machine purpose-built for supply chain work that you will use in course labs and can be used when you return to work
+• A custom Linux virtual machine with 50+ tools purpose-built for supply chain work that you will use in course labs and can be used when you return to work

 • A digital download package that includes additional industry resources and white papers that help build upon course content